taiixu/osu-to-glyph/README.md

 ```
 python3 GlyphV1.py --osz /path/to/osz/file -n 1 -o /output/path/to/label.txt
 ```
-In the `-n` argument specify the number of the bitmap you want to convert.
+In the `-n` argument specify the number of the beatmap you want to convert.

 <b>Convert beatmapset with audio extraction</b>
 ```